jburguete/genetic/README.md

 libraries and utilities.
 You can follow detailed instructions in [install-unix](https://github.com/jburguete/install-unix/blob/master/tutorial.pdf)

-On NetBSD 10.0, to compile with last GCC version you have to do first on the building terminal:
+On NetBSD 10.0, to compile with last GCC version you must first run in the build terminal:
 > $ export PATH=/usr/pkg/gcc9/bin:$PATH"

-On OpenBSD 7.6 you have to do first on the building terminal to select adequate versions and deactivate OpenMPI (does not link) building with CLang:
+On OpenBSD 7.6 you must first run in the building terminal to select adequate versions and deactivate OpenMPI (does not link) building with CLang:
 > $ export AUTOCONF\_VERSION=2.69 AUTOMAKE\_VERSION=1.16 CC=clang

-On OpenIndiana Hipster, in order to enable OpenMPI compilation, do in a
+On OpenIndiana Hipster, to enable OpenMPI compilation, run in a terminal:
-terminal:
 > $ export PATH=$PATH:/usr/lib/openmpi/gcc/bin

-On OpenSUSE Linux 15.5, in order to enable OpenMPI compilation, in 64 bits version do in a terminal:
+On OpenSUSE Linux 15.5, to enable OpenMPI compilation, in 64 bits version run in a terminal:
 > $ export PATH=$PATH:/usr/lib64/mpi/gcc/openmpi/bin